12 Must-Haves: Best Tools for DIY Projects

 12. Table Saw

-What it does: This saw has a blade that is fixed into place within its design, and was created to make rip cuts (aka. with the wood grain) more accurately than with a circular saw.
+What it does: A table saw has a blade that is fixed into place within its design, and was created to make rip cuts (aka. with the wood grain) more accurately than with a circular saw.

-An example: Table saws are ideal to use when you need to cut big, long pieces.
+An example: Table saws are ideal to use when you need to cut big, long pieces, such as plywood for a portable workbench or DIY sectional sofa.

 Our recommendation: A benchtop table saw.
 Why?
 They’re mobile, affordable and don’t take up as much space.